IBM/kif/README.md

-# Knowledge Integration Framework #
+# KIF — Knowledge Integration Framework #

-A knowledge integration framework based on [Wikidata](https://www.wikidata.org/).
+KIF is a knowledge integration framework based on [Wikidata](https://www.wikidata.org/).

 It written in Python and is released as [open-source](./LICENSE).